Mike White (filmmaker): Early life

 White was born in Pasadena, California.
 He is the son of Lyla Lee (née Loehr), a fundraising executive, and former executive director of the Pasadena Playhouse, and James Melville "Mel" White, a former speechwriter and ghostwriter for Religious Right figures such as Jerry Falwell and Pat Robertson.
-He came out as bisexual in 1994.
+His father later came out as gay in 1994.
 Due to his father's religious background, White grew up in a modest household in a conservative Christian community.
 He attended Polytechnic School which he described as a "very conservative country-club school".
 Later he went to Wesleyan University, where he met writing partner, Zak Penn.
 Penn convinced him to move back to Los Angeles, and helped him to get work soon after graduating.

 Career

 Although White and Penn's writing partnership ended a few years later due to their different sensibilities, they remained on good terms, and White credits Penn with getting him into Hollywood's social circles.
 White was a writer and producer on Dawson's Creek and Freaks and Geeks and wrote and acted in the films Chuck & Buck, The Good Girl, Orange County, School of Rock and Nacho Libre.
 He also had a role in the 2004 remake of The Stepford Wives, and the 2008 film Smother.
 Chuck & Buck, in which White portrayed a manchild who stalks his childhood friend, was named the best film of 2000 by Entertainment Weekly.
 In an interview with The New York Times, Jeff Bridges called White's turn in Chuck & Buck "the performance of the decade".

 He frequently collaborates with actor–writer Jack Black on films.
 Together they formed the production company Black and White, which closed in 2006.
 White is not a fan of classic rock, but he wrote School of Rock specifically so Black could perform his own favorite rock music.

 White made his directorial debut with the self-penned Year of the Dog at the 2007 Sundance Film Festival.
 He was a member of the US Dramatic Jury at the 2009 Sundance Film Festival.

 Laura Dern brought White into a project with HBO which became the series Enlightened that premiered on October 10, 2011.
 Dern's character, Amy Jellicoe, goes to a Hawaiian retreat after her professional life publicly implodes, and is introduced to meditation.
 White himself had suffered an on-the-job meltdown while running an earlier television series, and incorporated elements of that experience, as well as his own exploration of Buddhist meditation, into the new series' plot.
 White wrote the pilot and all the episodes in the first and second seasons.

 White is a credited writer on The Emoji Movie; he spent three weeks with the film's screenwriters and helped with the structure of the script.
-For this project he received a Golden Raspberry Award.
+For this project, he received a Golden Raspberry Award.
 He wrote and directed the 2017 film Brad's Status.